Vijayam Ranganathan (mother)

 C.S.
 Krishna Iyer (1916 – 1998)

-My time with CSK Mama was a time of building a solid repertoire.
+My time with CSK Mama (as I affectionately refer to him) was a time of building a solid repertoire.
 In my teens, I learned numerous Tyagaraja, Shyama Sastri and Dikshitar kritis from him.
 He had a preference for teaching Tyagaraja kritis, and he taught me a variety of those, small and large.
 Mama always lost track of time while teaching and the lessons would extend way beyond planned times.
-Often, I would have to tell him that I needed to go do my homework, and I did feel bad when I had to!
-I used to park my bicycle at his house and take a bus to college.
+Often, I would have to hesitantly tell him that I needed to go do my homework!
+One of my fond memories is when I used to park my bicycle at his house and take a bus to college, and upon my return in the afternoon, his wife Easwari Mami would insist I that have some of her delicious adai or dosai.

 Photo Courtesy: Akshay Padmanabhan

 A chance introduction in London in 2003 brought me in touch with Sri P.S.
-Narayanaswamy, one of the foremost gurus currently known in Carnatic music.
-He came to London on a brief assignment to teach at the Bharatiya Vidya Bhavan the same summer I had moved there.
-As Sri P.S.
-Narayanaswamy and Sri M.A.
-Venugopal (my first guru), were close pals and classmates under the tutelage of Semmangudi Srinivasa Iyer, (“namma school”, as he remarked), he was only too happy to take me under his wings.
+Narayanaswamy, known as one of the foremost gurus in the modern history of Carnatic music.
+He had come to London on a brief assignment to teach at the Bharatiya Vidya Bhavan the same summer I had moved there.
+As Sri P.S.Narayanaswamy and Sri M.A.
+Venugopal (my first guru), were close friends as students of Semmangudi Srinivasa Iyer, (“namma school”, as he remarked), he was particularly happy to take me under his wings.